Griego History, Family Crest & Coats of Arms

 The surname Griego was first found in Florence (Italian: Firenze), where the main branch of the family originates.
 Records are found in 1258 with Alberto dei Greci, who left the Ghibeline faction in Florence and moved to Bologna, where he became mayor.

-Important Dates for the Griego family
+Early History of the Griego family

 This web page shows only a small excerpt of our Griego research.
 More information is included under the topic Early Griego History in all our PDF Extended History products and printed products wherever possible.